lilagents-team/firehouse-laywer-b/content/newsletters/October2022FINAL.md

 ---
-title: "Legal Updates for Public Agencies"
+title: "Post-COVID Emergency Declaration, RCW Procurement Piggybacking, and Prevailing Wage Law Delegation"
-date: None
+date: 2022-10-01
 description: "The newsletter highlights updates on public agencies' legal practices, including the end of a COVID-19 emergency declaration, considerations for piggybacking under RCW 39.34.030(5)(b), and a Supreme Court decision on delegation of prevail wage laws."
 volume: 20
 edition: 10